St Patrick’s College Tuition Fees and Charges: 2021

 - Capital Fee

-To facilitate student learning the College makes available a variety of eResources, eTextbooks and other electronic resources.
-To cover the cost of these resources the following amounts will appear on your account based on the subjects your son is undertaking.
+To facilitate student learning the College makes available a variety of eResources, eTextbooks and other resources.
+To cover the cost, the following Resource fee will appear on your fee account.
+An additional charge of between $30 – $90 per subject will also appear on the account of students enrolled in VCE subjects utilising the Edrolo resource, as well as Year 9 – 12 students completing Japanese.

 - Device levies